LOVAT-compliance/Lovat-wordpress/README.md

 ____

-# Instruction for technical integration with the LOVAT system
+# Instruction for technical integration with the Lappa system

 ## Step 1